 “No,” said the peasant, “I want you to kill my neighbor’s goat.”

-In the Bible the words covetousness and envy seem to be used interchangeably.
+In the Bible, the words covetousness and envy seem to be used interchangeably.
 But if a distinction were to be made, we might describe envy as taking covetousness one step further.
 The merely covetous man wants what his neighbor has – he wants to be rich too.
 But the envious man isn’t as concerned with his own state as that of his neighbor’s.
 He won’t be satisfied until his rich neighbor is poor.

-Adult can miss it too
+Adult miss it too

 I shared these stories with my daughters because there were obvious connections to be made.
-There are going to be times when one child gets something – whether it’s piano lessons, a new toy, an opportunity to visit a friend’s house, etc. – that the other siblings doesn’t get.
+There are going to be times when one child gets something – whether it’s piano lessons, a new toy, an opportunity to visit a friend’s house, etc. – that the other siblings don’t get.
 And many a time those other children will have a hard time being happy for their sibling’s opportunity.
 They’d be happier if only their sister’s “goat” was killed.

-Among adults this destructive envy is harder to spot but that’s only because we’re better at hiding our sins – we’ll even present them as virtues.
+Among adults, this destructive envy is harder to spot but that’s only because we’re better at hiding our sins – we’ll even present them as virtues.

 One example: As I finished sharing the second story my wife noted, “This sounds like the Canadian healthcare system.”
 In the great white North we aren’t always pleased with our healthcare; wait times can be not simply burdensome, but even deadly.
 However, one thing Canadians take pride in is how it is the same healthcare for everyone.
 Politicians and voters stand united against queue-jumping and against a two-tiered healthcare system.
 Consider though, what we are doing when we try to prevent someone who uses their own money from buying better care than is available to the rest of us.
 Aren’t we wishing his “goat” was dead?
 Trying to improve healthcare is a noble desire.
 But trying to prevent others from seeking better healthcare for themselves is envy disguised as principle.

 This same “envy as virtue” is behind complaints about income inequality.
-We live in a time and a place where we are richer than we have ever been – every house has conveniences that even a hundred years ago were luxuries for only the richest of the rich…if they existed at all (running hot and cold water, central heating, phones, computers, TV’s, dishwashers, washing machines, vacuums, etc.).
+We live in a time and a place where we are richer than we have ever been – every house has conveniences that even a hundred years ago were luxuries for only the richest of the rich…if they existed at all (running hot and cold water, central heating, phones, computers, TVs, dishwashers, washing machines, vacuums, etc.).
 So how can the Devil get us to overlook the many ways we have been materially blessed?
 By getting us looking over the back fence at the new toys in our neighbor’s yard.
 The 10th commandment (Ex.
 20:17) forbids just that, but to obscure that clear commandment the Devil presents this sin as something noble.
 “This isn’t coveting; this is about equality,” he tells us.
 “This isn’t coveting; it is about compassion for the poor!”
 Poverty is a problem.
 When some don’t have enough to eat, or a place to sleep, that is a real concern, and an evil to be fought.
 But income inequality is simply envy – anger at how much more someone else has than us.

 Covetousness and envy are sins of ingratitude, of not recognizing how much we’ve been given.
 Would income inequality be an issue if “poor” protesting college students understood they are richer than 85% of the world?
 Would my daughters fight over one stuffed animal if I had them first go count their dozens of other stuffies?
 More to the point, would we envy even Bill Gates if we understood what we’ve been given in the sacrifice of Jesus Christ?